Alcohol and drugs - What about the family?

 - Have you threatened to leave then haven’t, or threatened to make the other person leave then backed down?

 - Have you finished off a task that the person has failed to complete?

 These are all examples of enabling and it’s very easy to enable someone without even realising that you’re doing it.
 You’re simply ‘helping’ them because you care about them.
 However, by helping them you have allowed them to avoid responsibility for what they do.
-In order for someone to be able to change their own alcohol or drugs use, they have to take responsibility for themselves, which is why a relative, friend or carer cannot solve the problem by doing it for them.
+For someone to be able to change their alcohol or drugs use, they have to take responsibility for themselves, which is why a relative, friend or carer cannot solve the problem by doing it for them.

-When relatives find themselves trapped within someone else’s addiction, counselling can often help family members to look at themselves and their own motivation.
-In order to be able to make changes for yourself, rather than the addict, it may be necessary to look at your own behaviour and what underlies it.
+When relatives find themselves trapped within someone else’s addiction, counselling can often help family members to look at themselves and their motivation.
+To be able to make changes for yourself, rather than the addict, it may be necessary to look at your behaviour and what underlies it.